usc-isi-i2/kgtk/docs/transform/join.md

 ### Joining Node Files: Set Intersection

-Node files may be joined to perform a set intersection.
+Node files may be joined to perform a set intersection using the default join type (omit `--left-join` and `--right-join`).

 Left input file: